Aidar Battalion: Russian-Ukrainian war

 The Aidar Battalion was ordered to hold a defensive line near the city of Volnovakha when the full scale Russian invasion began in 2022.
 Russian forces began shelling the area on 22 February, but the Aidar Battalion reported engagements on 18 February.
-By February 26, the Russian assault lead by the Russian backed Donetsk People's Republic 100 Brigade encountered brigade's T-64BV tank battalion and the attached 24th "Aidar" Assault infantry battalion of Ukraine's 53rd Mechanized Brigade.
+By February 26, the Russian assault led by the Russian backed Donetsk People's Republic 100 Brigade encountered brigade's T-64BV tank battalion and the attached 24th "Aidar" Assault infantry battalion of Ukraine's 53rd Mechanized Brigade.

 In March multiple soldiers of the Battalion were captured by the Russian military.
 Volnovakha was seized by the 163rd Tank Regiment (from 150th Motor-Rifle Division) and the DPR's 11th Motor Rifle Regiment.

 After the initial conflicts the 53rd Mechanized Brigade was transferred to the grueling nine month battle for Bakhmut.
 The Battalion had success against Russian assaults in Bakhmut assisted by new drone technology.
 The battalion helped to innovate many methods for using drones during trench warfare.
 In May 2023 Aidar helped overtake Russian positions in Klischiivka near Bakhmut.

 The Russian Government, again under the guise of the DNR put 18 Aidar Battalion soldiers on trial in June 2023.

 On 24 April 2024 the Battalion was involved in battles near Chasiv Yar.
 Aidar captured four Russian soldiers with the 1st Battalion of the 102nd Regiment of the 150th Motor Rifle Division of the Russian Army.

 In April 2025 the Russian Federation sentenced the captured Battalion fighters to 15 to 17 years, The Aidar Prisoners were tried under Russian terrorism laws given the illegal annexation of Luhank and Donetsk.

+On December 12, 2025, it was officially announced that the battalion had been raised to a regiment.